British literature: Late Renaissance: 1625–1660

 The metaphysical poets continued writing in this period.
 Both John Donne and George Herbert died after 1625, but there was a second generation of metaphysical poets: Andrew Marvell (1621–1678), Thomas Traherne (1636 or 1637–1674) and Henry Vaughan (1622–1695).
-Their style was witty, with metaphysical conceits — far-fetched or unusual similes or metaphors, such as Marvell's comparison of the soul with a drop of dew; or Donne's description of the effects of absence on lovers to the action of a pair of compasses.
+Their style was witty, with metaphysical conceits – far-fetched or unusual similes or metaphors, such as Marvell's comparison of the soul with a drop of dew; or Donne's description of the effects of absence on lovers to the action of a pair of compasses.

 Another important group of poets at this time were the Cavalier poets.
 They were an important group of writers, who came from the classes that supported King Charles I during the Wars of the Three Kingdoms (1639–51).
 (King Charles reigned from 1625 and was executed in 1649).
 The best known of these poets are Robert Herrick, Richard Lovelace, Thomas Carew, and Sir John Suckling.
 They "were not a formal group, but all were influenced" by Ben Jonson.
 Most of the Cavalier poets were courtiers, with notable exceptions.
 For example, Robert Herrick was not a courtier, but his style marks him as a Cavalier poet.
-Cavalier works make use of allegory and classical allusions, and are influenced by Latin authors Horace, Cicero, and Ovid.
+Cavalier works make use of allegory and classical allusions, and they are influenced by Latin authors Horace, Cicero, and Ovid.

-John Milton (1608–74) is one of the greatest English poets, who wrote at a time of religious flux and political upheaval.
+John Milton (1608–74) is one of the great English poets, who wrote at a time of religious flux and political upheaval.
 He is generally seen as the last major poet of the English Renaissance, though his major epic poems were written in the Restoration period, including Paradise Lost (1671).
 Among these are L'Allegro, 1631; Il Penseroso, 1634; Comus (a masque), 1638; and Lycidas, (1638).
 His later major works are Paradise Regained, 1671 and Samson Agonistes, 1671.
 Milton's works reflect deep personal convictions, a passion for freedom and self-determination, and the urgent issues and political turbulence of his day.
-Writing in English, Latin, and Italian, he achieved international renown within his lifetime, and his celebrated Areopagitica (1644), written in condemnation of pre-publication censorship, is among history's most influential and impassioned defences of free speech and freedom of the press.
+Writing in English, Latin, and Italian, he achieved international renown within his lifetime, and his celebrated Areopagitica (1644), written in condemnation of pre-publication censorship, is among history's influential and impassioned defences of free speech and freedom of the press.
 William Hayley's 1796 biography called him the "greatest English author", and he remains generally regarded "as one of the preeminent writers in the English language".

 Thomas Urquhart (1611–1660) translation of Rabelais' Gargantua and Pantagruel into English has been described as "the greatest Scottish translation since Gavin Douglas's Eneados".